-\hlpink{An alternative setup we consider is when $T$ is set to a close to optimum value for the last stage even from the beginning.
-This means the early phases of curriculum will take longer to train due to a non-optimal $H$ value for that stage.
-However, as shown in Figure {\ref{fig:all_results}}, it speeds up training in the long run.
+To test this, we consider an alternative setup, where $H$ is set to a close-to-optimum value for the last stage of the curriculum directly from the beginning.
+This means that the early phases of the curriculum will take longer to train due to a non-optimal $H$ value for that stage.
+However, as shown in Fig. {\ref{fig:all_results}}, this change speeds up training in the long run.
 Therefore, our initial hypothesis that a curriculum of horizon length speeds up training has been disproved.
-Table {\ref{tab:horizon-ablation}} encapsulates the ablation study done to compare different setups for episode and horizon length over 3 billion steps and with 2 \textit{active} objects.
+Table {\ref{tab:horizon-ablation}} encapsulates the ablation study that compares different setups for episode and horizon length over 3 billion steps and with 2 \textit{active} objects.

-\section{INCREASING COMPLEXITY}
+\section{Increasing complexity}

-Additionally, we test the first curriculum setup on a more challenging environment (Figure {\ref{fig:env}}).
-In this setting, the cubes are replaced with three pieces from the set of five tetrominoes (L, T and I).
+Additionally, we test the first curriculum setup on a more challenging environment (Fig. \ref{fig:tetris}).
+In this setting, we replace the cubes with three pieces from the set of five tetrominoes (L, T, and I).
 The increase in complexity comes from the need to learn new different grasping methods associated with each object.
-To account for this, we increased the network capacity by one layer.
-In our experiments, the items just needed to be stacked in a specified position, although, more complexity can be introduced in later experiments where a certain orientation is required.}
+To account for this, we increase the network capacity by one layer.
+In our experiments, the items just need to be stacked in a specified position, although more complexity can be introduced in later experiments, where a certain orientation is required.